code4lib/code4lib.github.io/_posts/2009-01-11-2009-code4lib-scholarship-recipients.md

 layout: post
 title: 2009 Code4lib Scholarship Recipients
 created: 1231688764
+permalink: /conference/2009/recipients/
 ---
 Brown University and Oregon State University are proud to announce the recipients of the four 2009 Code4lib Conference Gender Diversity and Minority Scholarships.

 <!--break-->

 <strong>Lauren Ko</strong> is the recipient of one of the 2009 Code4lib Gender Diversity Scholarships.
 Lauren has a BA in Computer Science and a recent (2008) Master's in Information Sciences.
 She is currently Web Archiving Programmer at the University of North Texas Libraries.

 <strong>Joanna DiPasquale</strong> is the recipient of one of the 2009 Code4lib Gender Diversity Scholarships.
 Joanna is a Web Developer at Columbia University Libraries.
 She has undergraduate degrees in Applied Mathematics and History and is currently pursuing an MLS at Rutgers University.